 Here you will find definitions of terms used in resources on the Foodsource website.
 You will also find these definitions on the right-hand side within chapters.
 If you have any suggestions for new glossary items, let us know here.

 is a plant or animal species that is able to thrive in a large variety of environmental conditions, or that can live on a wide variety of foods.
 Members of the same generalist species can often be found at different parts of landscapes and in different regions of the world.

 GHGs is an abbreviation for greenhouse gases.
-These include gases such as carbon dioxide, methane, and nitrous oxide, which are released as a result of human activity, and which trap heat within the earth's atmosphere, leading to global warming.
+These include gases such as carbon dioxide, methane, and nitrous oxide, which affect outgoing radiation, leading to global warming.